 Loss of other Group coverage midyear: You can enroll in a County health plan midyear if you have lost other group insurance coverage.
 Supporting documentation of the loss of coverage is required and must be submitted to Employee Benefit Services within 31 days of the loss of coverage date.

 If you experience a relevant Change in Status/Qualifying Event, it is your responsibility to notify Employee Benefit Services within 31 days of the event.
 Beyond 31 days, the employee is responsible both legally and financially for any claims and/or expenses incurred as a result of any dependent(s) who continue to be enrolled who no longer meet the County’s eligibility requirements.

-Open Enrollment is a period of time, determined by the County, during which you are allowed to make changes to your pretax benefits (health, dental, vision and Flexible Spending Accounts) for the following plan year.
-Annual elections are irrevocable unless experiencing a qualifying event.
+Open Enrollment is a period of time, determined by the County, during which you are allowed to make changes to your pretax benefits (health, dental, vision and Flexible Spending Accounts) and after-tax prepaid legal plan for the following plan year.
+Annual pretax elections are irrevocable unless experiencing a qualifying event.
 All benefit eligible employees are required to reenroll each year during open enrollment.
 The County’s Open Enrollment for pretax benefits is held annually during the last quarter of the calendar year to allow eligible employees to:

-- enroll in or disenroll from health, dental or vision coverage
+- enroll in or disenroll from health, dental, vision or legal plan coverage

 - change health or dental insurance companies or plans

 - enroll or remove dependents from health, dental or vision plans without a relevant Change in Status/Qualifying Event

 - start, stop or change deductions to a Section 125 Flexible Spending Account (Medical Expense or Dependent Day Care)